Are we all descended from royalty?

 HINT: Treat Ancestry Member Trees as hints

 The first time I saw this Charlemagne chart I dismissed it as being silly and unsubstantiated.
-I didn’t even keep a copy at the time but was recently happy to find it again.
+I didn’t even keep a copy at the time, but was recently happy to find it again.
 It’s a hand-drawn equivalent of the Member Trees that are routinely offered up by Ancestry as hints.
-Emphasis on hints.
+Emphasis on members and double emphasis on hints.
 Same goes for any tree you find anywhere, such as on Family Search.
-These trees are not blessed by Ancestry (or Family Search), which is just a search engine for a giant repository of documents with some built-in genealogy tools for our convenience.
+These trees are not blessed by Ancestry or Family Search (or any other genealogy site).
+They are just search engines for giant repositories of documents with some built-in genealogy tools for our convenient use.
 The trees themselves are created by members just like you and me.
+And some are better than others.

 Sometimes people accidentally introduce errors into their trees and supply no supporting documentation whatsoever.
-It can be frustrating to notice that others researching that same family have apparently copied the errors without concern for verifying the information.
-Sometimes the information is correct, and there is proof, but for some reason, the documentation is not attached.
-Other times there are lots of records attached, but they have no bearing on the individual in question (right name, yes, but wrong time, place, and family).
-It’s up to you to evaluate each leaf before climbing up to the next branch.
+It can be frustrating to notice that others researching that same family have perpetuated errors without concern for verifying the information.
+Sometimes the information is correct, and documentation does exist.
+But for some reason it is not attached.
+Other times there are lots of records attached, but they have no bearing on the individual in question — right name, yes, but wrong time, place, and family.
+Ugh!
+It’s up to you to evaluate each leaf before proceeding to the next branch, to ensure you aren’t climbing someone else’s tree!

 Consider the source

-I do refer to Ancestry Member Trees sometimes, but only as a last resort if I get stuck.
-Sometimes there is lots of supporting documentation, or the trees provide clues that I can work with.
-And sometimes they lead to a rewarding real-life connection with a distant cousin who is researching the same branch of your family.
+I do use an Ancestry Member Trees on occasion, but only as hints, and only as a last resort if I get stuck.
+Sometimes I find a piece of supporting documentation that I didn’t already have, or other clues that I can work with.
+And sometimes they lead to a rewarding real-life connection with a distant cousin who is researching the same branch of our mutual family.
+If I think someone has made a mistake, I try to understand how it could have happened and not judge them too harshly.
 After all, my own tree is also an Ancestry Member Tree, right?

-So, although many of us are, indeed, descended from Charlemagne (or someone equally ancient and notable), I hesitate to believe anyone who says they have traced themselves back that far….unless, of course, it’s the President of the New Mexico Genealogical Society: Royalty in New Mexico: Vigil family related to Charlemagne
+Although many of us are, indeed, descended from Charlemagne (or someone equally ancient and notable), I hesitate to believe anyone who says they have traced themselves back that far….unless, of course, it’s the President of the New Mexico Genealogical Society: Is your last name Vigil?
+You’re likely a descendant of European Emperor Charlemagne.

 But is it important?

 Well, that’s entirely up to you.
 It’s not important to me; I see it as just a bit of fun.
-My research has no agenda other than getting to know each family, in each generation, one-by-one as I discover them, working my way back into history, and adding them to my tree.
-It’s not any more important to me to prove I’m descended from royalty than it is to complete the paperwork to join the DAR (Daughters of the American Republic).
+My research has no agenda other than getting to know each family, in each generation, on each branch, as I discover them, working my way back into history, and adding them to my tree.
+It’s not any more important to me to prove I’m descended from royalty than it is to complete the paperwork to join the DAR (Daughters of the American Revolution).
+I qualify based on one branch of my family, but they might kick me out if they knew about the Loyalists in another branch!
+LOL?

 I do, however, think that my recent client might be interested in this blog post.
 An unusual surname — BOYKIN — caught my eye while researching her family because it’s in my chart too.
-I surmised that we could be related and built a “quick and dirty” tree (in which I did not take the time to prove each step along the way, just followed where the hints led me….because it’s not important, just fun…) and sure enough, we are very likely 8th cousins once removed.
+I surmised that we could be related and built a “quick and dirty” tree (in which I did not take the time to prove each step along the way, just followed where the hints led me….because it’s not important, just fun…and the “quick and dirty” tree is marked PRIVATE so I don’t lead anyone astray) and sure enough, we are very likely 8th cousins once removed.
 It was through taking another look at the BOYKINs that I found this chart again.
 This means that my client, too, is probably descended from Charlemagne.
 See?
 We’re all related!

 Are we really all related to one another?